Septh/ts-run/README.md

     // `noEmit: true` is required when using `allowImportingTsExtensions: true` "noEmit": true,

-    // And, just to be on the safe side:
+    // Scripts are compiled in isolation, this imposes a few restrictions
+    // on some TypeScript features like const enums or namespaces.
     "isolatedModules": true
   }
 }
 ```
- You can find such a `tsconfig` in the [test folder](./test/tsconfig.json).
+ For reference, you can find such a `tsconfig` in the [test folder](./test/tsconfig.json).

 ## Licence